BurhanuddinMerchant/api-rate-limiter/README.md

 http://localhost:3000/api/getData

-On Your Browser, and try hitting the url 20 times within a minute, on crossing that threshold within a minute, you won't be able to access that endpoint
+On Your Browser, and try hitting the url 20 times within a minute, on crossing that threshold within a minute, you won't be able to access that endpoint.

+As Redis is ACID compliant, it ensures that the rate is never exceded,as at one given time only one updation is allowed to a single resource.

 <b>NOTE : This will limit the requests to 20 as a whole instead of tracking for individual users</b>